 We have been looking at obstacles to political progress.
 Citizens don’t pay enough attention to government; we aren’t very good at thinking about complex problems in the modern world; we defer to authority much too readily; and we are saddled with medieval educational paradigms that discourage real thinking.

-We have also considered the problems of media, including the profitability of anger and the dangers of selling it.
-This post points to another problem with the media, and another obstacle to critical thinking: a cursory, ‘journal’ approach to news and modern problems.
+We have also considered the problems of media, including the profitability of anger, but the danger in selling it.
+This post points to another problem with the media, and another obstacle to critical thinking: a cursory, journal approach to news and modern problems.

 As our potential sources of information have exploded, our preferred sources of news have contracted.
 Adding to that is the monotony and mindlessness of the daily news, where most outlets overwhelmingly focus coverage on a handful of high-emotion, high-profit stories, ignoring more complex and nuanced issues, and then quickly moving on to the next news cycle.

-And so our consideration is day-to-day.
+And so our democratic deliberations become day-to-day.
 We are not trained, nor encouraged to ponder the long, the broad, nor the deep aspects of issues.
-It is more profitable to the manager if workers are narrowly trained, it is more profitable to media and advertisers if consumers are narrowly informed.
-Or, at least it is more profitable in the short term.
+But managers believe it is more profitable if workers are narrowly trained, and media and advertisers also believe it is more profitable if consumers are narrowly informed.
+And indeed, these things are more profitable in the short term.